-Speedy NZYTag 2× Green Master Mix is a premixed ready-to-use solution containing Speedy NZYTag DNA polymerase (MB403), a recombinant DNA polymerase displaying a faster polymerization reaction than any other conventional non-proofreading enzyme.
-Only 5 seconds are required for the successful synthesis of 1 kb size DNA.
-The enzyme retains its speed when amplifying fragments up to around 2-3 kb.
+The enzyme only requires 5 seconds to successfully amplify a DNA fragment of 1 kb.
+The enzyme retains its speed when amplifying fragments up to around 2 kb.
 Successful amplification of higher DNA fragments up to 6 kb in size can be reached using a 10 sec/kb extension step.
 Faster PCR can be further achieved by increasing the primers melting temperature, which increases PCR annealing temperature, thus allowing combining the annealing and extension PCR steps during PCR cycling (see below).

 The master mix contains dNTPs, reaction buffer and additives at optimal concentrations for the efficient amplification of a wide range of DNA templates.
 MgCl2 final concentration is 2.5 mM, allowing the implementation of a variety of PCR protocols.
-In addition, reactions assembled with Speedy NZYTaq 2× Green Master Mix may be directly loaded onto agarose gels.
+In addition, reactions assembled with Speedy Supreme NZYTaq 2× Green Master Mix may be directly loaded onto agarose gels.
 The mix contains two dyes (blue and yellow) that allow monitoring the progress of the electrophoresis.
-Speedy NZYTaq 2× Green Master Mix is not suitable when direct fluorescent or absorbance readings are required without prior purification of the amplified DNA from PCR.
-We recommend using the master mix version without dyes - Speedy NZYTaq 2× Colourless Master Mix (MB361) - or purifying the PCR product using NZYGelpure (MB011) before performing any other protocol.
-NZYSpeedy DNA polymerase lacks $3' \rightarrow 5'$ exonuclease activity.
+Speedy Supreme NZYTaq 2× Green Master Mix is not suitable when direct fluorescent or absorbance readings are required without prior purification of the amplified DNA from PCR.
+We recommend using the master mix version without dyes - Speedy Supreme NZYTaq 2× Colourless Master Mix (MB392) - or purifying the PCR product using NZYGelpure (MB011) before performing any other protocol.

+Speedy Supreme NZYTaq DNA polymerase lacks 3'→5' exonuclease activity.
 Resulting PCR products have an A-overhang and are suitable for cloning with NZYtech's NZY-A PCR cloning kit (MB053) or NZY-A Speedy PCR cloning kit (MB137).